Curriculum and Courses

 The Astronomy/Astrophysics Concentration has students complete the 38-credits of required courses in physics along with the mathematics and University Studies requirements for the physics major, together with 9-credits of elective courses (or equivalent) in astrophysics.
 Students are required to consult with their advisor before registering for these courses.

-• PHY 480/490 - Up to 3 credits may be applied.
-Research and Capstone must be on an Astrophysics or closely related topic.
+Note, PHY 480/490 - Undergraduate Research/Senior Thesis (3 credits) may be applied in place of PHY 410.
+Undergraduate Research or Senior Thesis must be on an Astrophysics or closely related topic.

 Astronomy/Astrophysics Concentration Curriculum Requirements/Recommended course sequence - Class of 2016 to present